The Bankrate promise

 - Cost.
 Commissions can vary widely depending on how you purchase Bitcoin.
 Futures contracts get you a big piece of the action relatively cheaply, while some brokers may charge you several percent to buy directly.
 A few percent might not sound like a lot, but if you’re trading in and out of the market, it will quickly eat away at your profits.

 - Security.
 One of the biggest concerns with any investment is making sure that it’s secure.
 Some newer cryptocurrency players have had serious problems with security.
-For example, one high-profile cryptocurrency exchange called Binance was hacked for thousands of bitcoins in 2019.
+For example, Binance, a high-profile cryptocurrency exchange was hacked for thousands of bitcoins in 2019.
 More traditional brokers may offer better security because they’ve been dealing with the issue for much longer.